Passengers and staff at Palma airport during a thunderstorm, showing delays and wet runways

 What is mostly overlooked in the discussion?

-Less visible are organizational weaknesses: missing, uniform information chains between the airport operator, airlines, ground handling and local authorities; limited weatherproof apron areas; and inadequate drainage at critical locations.
+Less visible are organizational weaknesses, as reported in Rain Chaos at Palma Airport: A Rainy Day as a Stress Test: missing, uniform information chains between the airport operator, airlines, ground handling and local authorities; limited weatherproof apron areas; and inadequate drainage at critical locations.
 Road safety on access routes — loose branches, insufficient tree anchoring along the access roads — also plays a role.
 Another point: the legal complexity around compensation and rebooking rights (EU regulations, insurance conditions) remains a mystery for many travelers.

 Concrete proposals: short-term and long-term